AccelerateHS/accelerate/README.md

   * A particle based simulation of stable fluid flows
   * A cellular automata simulation
   * A "password recovery" tool, for dictionary lookup of MD5 hashes

+To run these, either get the source from Hackage using `cabal get accelerate-examples` or clone the [git repository][accelerate-examples], then use `cabal run` on the individual executables.

 [![Mandelbrot](https://i.imgur.com/5Tbsp1j.jpg "accelerate-mandelbrot")](https://i.imgur.com/RgXRqsc.jpg)
 [![Raytracer](https://i.imgur.com/7ohhKm9.jpg "accelerate-ray")](https://i.imgur.com/ZNEGEJK.jpg)